RobertBoganKang/piano_tuning/README.md

 However, the temperment file is copied from tunelab apps, it is under the copyright of tunelab.
 ## Entropy Method
 The optimization function is using entropy function, the function could achieve better result than the traditional tuning method.
-The harmony is more sharp, and harmonious.
+The chord is more sharp, and harmonious.
 However, the scale alone sounds a little bit weird.

 The calculation process is very long even though using parallel computing power.
 However, it is worth waiting, isn't it?
 ## Supported Functions